Word of the Month

 In the coming of age

-of those perpendicular
+of those perpendicular,

 and the swerving ones inspired perhaps

-by the French Curves of sexual inuendo...
+by the French Curves of sexual innuendo...

-the implication of possibilities
+the implication was of possibilities—

-yet along with conflicts arising
+though along with conflicts arising—

 from intentions made flesh?